All Episodes

 Everybody who can afford medical insurance, health insurance, has to have it.

-You'll be fined if you don't get just like everybody has to have automobile insurance except illegal aliens.
+You'll be fined if you don't get, just like everybody has to have automobile insurance except illegal aliens.

 They don't have to have it.

-Massachusetts sets health plan for nearly all.
+Massachusetts sets a health plan for nearly all.

-If you don't buy insurance, and you can afford it, there's a penalty.
+If you don't buy insurance and you can afford it, there's a penalty.

 If you can't afford it, your neighbors will buy it for you in the form of the state buying it.

-That doesn't matter what they want.
+It doesn't matter what they want.

 The state of Massachusetts is going to demand they buy it now, folks.